 Every vegetable we’ve chosen brings a unique flavor profile to the sandwich.
 The mushrooms are meaty, the red onion is sweet, and the garlic is pungent.
 The combination of red and green bell peppers brings a grassy-but-fruity flavor to the table.
 Finally, the spinach and the parsley bring herbaceous flavors that complement the other vegetables.

 And then comes the sauce – I promised I’d get back to why it’s so important!
 Both Worcestershire and soy sauces are filled with savory (or, umami) flavors.
 They deepen the meaty flavor of the mushrooms and work hard to meld all of the vegetable flavors.
 When it all comes together, it will almost taste cheesy – just like a Philly cheesesteak.

 There you have it – the perfect meatless Portobello Mushroom Philly Cheesesteak.
 It’s a great choice for a backyard barbecue or dinner party, but it also works as a filling lunch.
 I’m not sure that I can stare at that picture any longer without hitting the kitchen and making one for myself!

 - 2 tablespoons olive oil

-- 1 small green bell pepper, sliced thin
+- 1 green bell pepper small, sliced thin

-- 1 small red bell pepper, sliced thing
+- 1 red bell pepper small, sliced thin

 - 2 cups baby spinach